Sadko: Historical parallels

-Sadko can also be viewed as a metaphor for Yaroslav the Wise.
-The liberation of the Novgorodian people by Sadko can also be linked to the establishment of the Novgorod Republic by Yaroslav.

 Adaptations

 This tale attracted the attention of several authors in the 19th century with the rise of the Slavophile movement and served as a basis for a number of derived works, most notably the poem "Sadko" by Alexei Tolstoy (written 1871–1872); additionally notable the 1898 opera entitled Садко (Sadko) composed by Nikolai Rimsky-Korsakov, who also wrote the Libretto.
 In 1952, Aleksandr Ptushko directed a live action film based on the opera entitled Садко (Sadko).
 A shortened and heavily modified version of this film was dubbed and entitled The Magic Voyage of Sinbad in 1962; later spoofed on Mystery Science Theater 3000 and released on DVD by Shout!
 Factory in 2011.
-In 2018 an animated adaption was released.
+In 2018, an animated adaption was released.
 The 1953 Soviet biopic Rimsky-Korsakov features pieces of the opera.